By

 Getting paid is a lot more than moving money from point A to point B. There’s additional paperwork involved that can be a pain after the money is moved.
 End-of-the-year tax filing – collecting W9s, issuing 1099s, managing name, and address changes – is a major headache for small business and agency owners.

-Thankfully, Lumanu’s all-in-one payouts solution takes care of all of this for you and removes any hassles and headaches that interfere with operating and scaling your ecommerce business and getting access to working capital.
-Lumanu is the only creator-focused startup that lets marketing, accounting, and finance teams more efficiently manage freelancer payments and frees up time to focus on more important initiatives.
+Thankfully, Lumanu’s all-in-one payouts solution takes care of all of this for you, takes over compliance liability and removes any hassles and headaches that interfere with operating and scaling your business.
+Lumanu is the leading creator-focused procurement and payment platform that lets marketing, accounting, and finance teams more efficiently manage freelancer payments and frees up time to focus on more important initiatives.

-If you’re a creative business you need the financial tools and software to help you streamline payouts, gain access to working capital, and collect payments.
-With Lumanu you and your business can payout creators in one click, hassle-free and get immediate access to working capital with Lumanu’s EarlyPay.
+With Lumanu you and your business can payout creators quickly, hassle-free and get immediate access to working capital with Lumanu’s InstantPay.
 Learn more about how Lumanu stacks up to other competitors like PayPal and Bill.com.

-If you want to stop worrying about administrative tasks and start winning new business, schedule a demo with us today!
+If you want to stop worrying about administrative tasks and focus on business results, schedule a demo with us today!

 In today’s world of influencer marketing and the creator economy, payments are sent in a variety of ways and by various payment methods.
 Companies like Meta, TikTok, Snapchat, and Apple Podcasts all offer monetization tools for creators to incentivize them to create content on their platforms (think Instagram Reels and YouTube Shorts).